ifeelblue99/ifeelblue99/README.md

 ## I'm a Student, Developer and Creator.
 - ✍ You can find my projects here [portfolio]
-- 🔭 I’m currently working on Js.
+- 🔭 I’m currently working on OOP.
-- 🌱 I’m currently learning React Vue.js
+- 🌱 I’m currently learning React
 - 👯 I’m looking to collaborate on original project
 - 💬 Ask me about ...
 Anything
 - ⚡ Fun fact: I am a paragliding pilot